Shashwat-11321/MCA_Python/README.md

 ### Instructions:
-- Replace `yourusername` in the `git clone` command with your actual GitHub username.
+- Replace `` in the `git clone` command with your actual GitHub username.
 - Add any specific details or instructions for your assignments if needed.

 This README includes a Python logo at the top, links for installation, usage, and instructions on contributing and licensing.
 Let me know if you'd like any changes!